dineshpinto/pythermal/README.md

-# PyThermal
-Fermions on a 2D crystal lattice
+# PyThermal - Time evolving fermions on a 2D crystal lattice

 CHANGELOG(02-10-2015)